-Meet Timm Dadds, deputy head teacher at Cwmrhydyceirw Primary School and winner of Teacher of the Year at the 2020 Into Film Awards.
+Meet Timm Dadds, head teacher at Cwmrhydyceirw Primary School and winner of Teacher of the Year at the 2020 Into Film Awards.

 After seeing the incredible transformation that Into Film's resources were making to the children in his school, Timm became a strong advocate for film in education.
 In 2020, for the very first time, film was recognised as a discipline in the school curriculum in Wales.

-Film enriches every aspect of our learning and helps ensure our children are ready for a 21st-century workplace.Timm Dadds, deputy head teacher at Cwmrhydyceirw Primary School
+Film enriches every aspect of our learning and helps ensure our children are ready for a 21st-century workplace.Timm Dadds, head teacher at Cwmrhydyceirw Primary School

-"Film has enabled us to move forward our whole school curriculum" says Timm Dadds, deputy head teacher at Cwmrhydyceirw Primary School and winner of Teacher of the Year at the 2020 Into Film Awards.
+"Film has enabled us to move forward our whole school curriculum" says Timm Dadds, head teacher at Cwmrhydyceirw Primary School and winner of Teacher of the Year at the 2020 Into Film Awards.
 "It enriches every aspect of our learning and helps ensure our children are ready for a 21st-century workplace."

 This thriving school in Swansea has come a long way since Timm and colleagues began working with Into Film in 2012.
 Back then, it all started with a few film screenings.
 "We saw the potential in running a small film club," says Timm.
 "But soon we realised how much potential there was to make a much bigger difference in the school."